mitjafelicijan/rssperado/README.md

 - Allows extraction of content from each story
 - Distinguishes between articles and podcasts
 - Podcasts have accompanying URL to audio file
+- Images can be resized to fit or contain

 ## Installation